 The beaches of Rio are at the heart of the social scene in the city, and laying a towel on the sand, soaking up the sun and watching everything going by is completely free.
 The Copacabana and Ipanema beaches are the most popular, and here you can watch games of beach football or volleyball, while swimming and surfing are also popular activities that you can enjoy if you bring your swimsuit and board.

-Go Hiking in the Tijuca Forest
+Hike the Tijuca Forest

 Within the city of Rio, the Tijuca Forest is legendary for its wonderful range of footpaths and areas to explore, while it is also an interesting place to explore where you can spot rare plants and some of the rare wildlife there.